 A strong password is one that is difficult to guess or crack through brute-force attacks.
 Brute-force attacks involve trying different combinations of characters until the correct password is found.
 A weak password, such as “password” or “123456,” can be easily guessed, making it easy for hackers to access an account.

-According to a study by Verizon, 81% of hacking-related breaches are caused by stolen or weak passwords.
-This shows that weak passwords are a significant security risk and can lead to data breaches.
+Weak passwords are a significant security risk and can lead to data breaches.
 Strong passwords are important because they help prevent unauthorized access to personal information and accounts.
 This is especially important for accounts containing sensitive information, such as financial email and social media accounts.
-LastPass Psychology of Passwords Report reveals 91% of people know password reuse is insecure, yet two-thirds do it anyway.
+People know password reuse is insecure, yet they do it anyway.
 This is a dangerous practice because it makes it easy for hackers to gain access to multiple accounts with one password.
 A secure password makes it difficult for hackers to gain access to these accounts and steal personal information or use the account for malicious purposes.

 How to create a strong password?